Principal Investigators

 We are fortunate to have readily available external advice and consultation from several world-class scholars who represent a range of disciplines and perspectives that have agreed to participate on our MTF National Advisory Committee, advising both NIDA-funded Monitoring the Future grants.

-Linda Collins, Ph.D., Pennsylvania State University
+Linda Collins, Ph.D., New York University

 R. Lorraine Collins, Ph.D., University at Buffalo